PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/README.md

 Other OS (if above fails): `adb -d sideload filename.zip`

-If successful it will begin to run the installer, it will only take less than a minute to comeplete.
+If successful it will begin to run the installer, it will only take less than a minute to complete.

 # TROUBLESHOOTING: